What are you doing to prevent the spread of Asian carp?

 The Corps will continue to work collaboratively to apply the best science, data and facts available to constantly improve the collective Asian carp monitoring effort.

 The Corps is working on a new electric barrier, authorized by Congress as an upgrade to the demonstration barrier that has been operating since 2002.
-In-water structures for this barrier were installed in 2014.
+This barrier is scheduled to be activated in 2021.

 While these on-the-ground efforts are in place, the Corps is also conducting a study looking at long-term prevention controls for the movement of several aquatic nuisance species of concern between the Great Lakes and Mississippi River basins via all potential aquatic pathways.
 These pathways include the direct Chicago Area Waterway System (CAWS) and 18 other sites that could become pathways during flooding.
 A report was submitted to Congress in January 2014 that outlines these controls.